-Adjustments in the Notional 24 December 2002 carrying amount of 31 December 2023 hedge item Lladaisa Decitive foir Nonetive feir Hedged items the hedge items and instrument instrument value Negative fair value rieugeu items Items IIISH UIIIEIH value value luve atmosphe at amount and a sat 00.404 000.050 Commission 04.074 (4.040) Investments at amortised cost 32,434 686,256 rate swap 34,074 (1,640) Commission Loans at amortised cost 25,635 748,949 rate swap 25,635 - Adjustments Notional in the amount of 31 December 2022 carrying hedge item amount of and Hedging Positive fair Negative fair Hedged items the hedge instrument instrument value value Commission Investments at amortised cost 43,233 477,073 rate swap 43,320 (87) Commission Loans at amortised cost 33,262 817,813 rate swap 33,262 Commission Deposits 4,223 999,586 rate swap 6,662 (2,439)
+31 December 2024 Hedged items Adjustments in the carrying amount of the hedge items Notional amount of hedge item and instrument Hedging instrument Positive fair value Negative fair value Commission Investments at amortised cost 58,132 1,574,007 rate swap 58,132 - Commission Loans at amortised cost 24,691 983,607 rate swap 24,691 Adjustments in the Notional amount of 31 December 2023 carrying hedge item OT DOCCHIDGE 2020 amount of and Hedging Positive fair Negative fair Hedged items the hedge instrument instrument value value Commission Investments at amortised cost 32,434 686,256 rate swap 34,074 (1,640) Commission Loans at amortised cost 25,635 748,949 rate swap 25,635

-Approximately 58% (2022: 62%) of the positive fair value of the Group's derivatives are entered into with financial institutions and 42% (2022: 38%) of the positive fair value contracts are with non-financial institutions counterparties at the reporting date.
-Approximately 51% (2022: 75%) of the negative fair value of the Group's derivatives are entered into with financial institutions and 49% (2022: 25%) of the negative fair value contracts are with non-financial institutions counterparties at the reporting date.
+Approximately 52% (2023: 58%) of the positive fair value of the Group's derivatives are entered into with financial institutions and 48% (2023: 42%) of the positive fair value contracts are with non-financial institutions counterparties at the reporting date.
+Approximately 74% (2023: 51%) of the negative fair value of the Group's derivatives are entered into with financial institutions and 26% (2023: 49%) of the negative fair value contracts are with non-financial institutions counterparties at the reporting date.
 Derivative activities are mainly carried out under the Bank's treasury banking segment.

 The Group, as part of its derivative management activities, has entered into a master agreement in accordance with the International Swaps and Derivatives Association (ISDA) directives.
 Under this agreement, the terms and conditions for derivative products purchased or sold by the Group are unified.
-As part of the master agreement, a Credit Support Annex (CSA) has also been signed.
+As part of the master agreement, a credit support annex (CSA) has also been signed.
 The CSA allows the Group to receive improved pricing by way of exchange of mark to market amounts in cash as collateral whether in favor of the Group or the counter party.

 For commission rate swaps entered into with European counterparties, the Group, and the European counterparty both comply with the European Market Infrastructure Regulation (EMIR).
 EMIR is a body of European legislation for the central clearing and regulation of Over-the-Counter (OTC) derivatives.
 The regulation includes requirements for reporting of derivatives' contracts and implementation of risk management standards and establishes common rules for central counterparties and trade repositories.
 Accordingly, all such standardized OTC derivatives contracts are traded on exchanges and cleared through a Central Counter Party (CCP) through netting arrangements and exchanges of cash to reduce counter party credit and liquidity risk.
 The positive and negative fair values of derivatives including CSA and EMIR cash margins have been netted/offset when there is a legally enforceable right to set off the recognised amounts and when the Group intends to settle on a net basis, or to realise the assets and settle the liability simultaneously.